 John Locke, born on August 29, 1632, in Wrington, Somerset, England, went to Westminster school and then Christ Church, University of Oxford.
 At Oxford he studied medicine, which would play a central role in his life.
 He became a highly influential philosopher, writing about such topics as political philosophy, epistemology, and education.
 Locke's writings helped found modern Western philosophy.

-Philosopher.
-Influential philosopher and physician, whose writings had a significant impact Western philosophy, John Locke was born August 29, 1632, in Wrington, a village in the English county of Somerset.
+Influential philosopher and physician John Locke, whose writings had a significant impact Western philosophy, was born on August 29, 1632, in Wrington, a village in the English county of Somerset.
 His father was a country lawyer and military man who had served as a captain during the English civil war.

 Both his parents were Puritans and as such, Locke was raised that way.
 Because of his father's connections and allegiance to the English government, Locke received an outstanding education.